India Stakes Its Claim as Asia's Next AI Infrastructure Powerhouse

 - $1 billion: NVIDIA's four-year DGX Cloud engagement with Yotta

-Yotta is not operating in a vacuum.
-Across Asia-Pacific, the infrastructure buildout is staggering.
+Yotta's announcement comes amid unprecedented infrastructure investment across Asia-Pacific.
 OpenAI, Samsung SDS, and SK Telecom are breaking ground on data centres in South Korea this month.
 Google unveiled a $15 billion AI infrastructure investment in India.
-Adani announced a $100 billion plan to build sustainable data centres targeting 5 GW by 2035.
+Adani announced a $100 billion plan targeting 5 GW of sustainable data centre capacity by 2035.

-In Southeast Asia, more than $30 billion was committed to AI-ready data centres in the first half of 2024 alone, across Singapore, Thailand, and Malaysia.
-Regional data centre capacity is set to grow by 180%, faster than the 120% projected for the rest of Asia-Pacific.
+Southeast Asia witnessed more than $30 billion committed to AI-ready data centres in the first half of 2024 alone across Singapore, Thailand, and Malaysia.
+Regional capacity is projected to grow by 180%, outpacing the 120% expansion expected elsewhere in Asia-Pacific.
+This mirrors patterns we've observed in South Korea's $560 million AI commercialisation push.

 "India's AI ambition requires sustained, high-performance compute at scale.
 By combining Blackwell Ultra infrastructure with open models like NVIDIA Nemotron and the full NVIDIA AI stack, we are enabling developers to build sovereign, globally competitive AI applications from India." - Sunil Gupta, Co-founder, MD and CEO, Yotta Data Services